andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - XgridBatchFileKFS, XgridJobKFS, XgridTaskKFS - Classes for reading and writing Xgrid batch files.
 Will be finished as soon as HierarchalDictionaryFunctionsKFS can read and write files.

+REVISION USAGE

+In this library, the revision tags are used to specify how much of a change occurred between any two revisions.
+Revisions have up to 3 segments.
+If the third segment changes, then something very basic changed, and you will likely be able to update to the newer revision without modification of your own code.
+If the second segment changes, then the usage or behavior of something was changed.
+Depending on the situation, you might or might not need to update code in the parent project.
+If the first segment changes, then a file was added or deleted in the library, and you will need to re-add the library to your project.

 REPOSITORY USAGE

 If you would simply like a copy of the library, and do not want version control, then simply open up the library application, and copy-and-paste the entire "Common" folder from the library's project tab into your project.
 It might then be useful to rename it to something memorable, like RB Common KFS BSD.